karare1/quiz-game/README.md

   Each of the pages functioned well.

 ### Fixed Bugs
-preventDefault() removed html validation (min 4 and max 10 letters) I have applied an extra function in javascript to prevent submitting usernames that do not meet the criteria
+- preventDefault() removed html validation (min 4 and max 10 letters) <br>
+  I have applied an extra function in javascript to prevent submitting usernames that do not meet the criteria
+- favicon link to webmanifest showed error in console <br>
+  Resolved by adding the crossorigin attribute

 ### Unfixed Bugs
 None I am aware of.